bem/bem-sdk/packages/naming.entity/README.md

  */

 /**
- * Forms a string according to object representation of BEM entity.
+ * Forms a string according to object representation of a BEM entity.
  *
- * @param {object|BemEntityName} entity - object representation of BEM entity.
+ * @param {object|BemEntityName} entity - object representation of a BEM entity.
  * @returns {string} - BEM entity name.
 This name can be used in class attributes.
  */
 stringify(entity);